IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

 and log into the application.
 To increase the security for the users and hide theirs financial and personal details from the public the passwords are stored encrypted and the users using cookie session as well.
 We can add/edit/remove groups and items and search after the given items.
-We can see our Income/Expanse ratio on a colorful graphs which is shows to the user the ratio of their income and expense with transparently.
+We can see our Income/Expanse ratio on a colorful graphs which is shows to the user the transparent ratio of their income and expense.

 ## UX

 ### Colors

-I empathise this part because in this way I can control the users' attention
+I empathise this part during the development because in this way I can control the users' attention

    - Backgrounds
         - On chosen color Blue shade background